-- 3.3.1 RESERVED - 3.3.2 When helicopter operating areas are provided in the bow or stern of a ship or are purpose-built above the ship's structure, they shall be regarded as purpose-built shipboard heliports.
+- 3.3.1 The specifications in paragraphs 3.3.16 and 3.3.17 shall be applicable to shipboard heliports completed on or after 1 January 2012 and 1 January 2015, respectively. - 3.3.2 When helicopter operating areas are provided in the bow or stern of a ship or are purpose-built above the ship's structure, they shall be regarded as purpose-built shipboard heliports.